Feature #9: An easy yet powerful setting system for customization

 When using the MUD client, it's often very useful to comeback to a previous command entered just a few seconds ago, or earlier in time.
 Most MUD clients implement command history.
 In the text field (where users can type commands), the up arrow key and down arrow key are used to navigate through the history.
 Other clients have additional features (search in the commands, fast typing of several commands, and so on).

-#1 Updated by Vincent Le Goff almost 3 years ago
+#1 Updated by Vincent Le Goff over 3 years ago

 - % Done changed from 0 to 20